fernanda-di-queiroz-f/javafx-jdbc-project/README.md

 # javafx-jdbc-project
-My first project using the Grafic User Interface (GUI) JavaFX with JDBC
+My first project using the Graphical User Interface (GUI) JavaFX with JDBC